What is the naturalization test interview?

 You may also want to bring:

-- A copy of your application for your own reference
+- A copy of your N-400 application form for your own reference

-- A list of the 100 questions that the officer will pick 10 questions from (remember that some of the answers, such as the name of the president, will change).
+- A list of the 100 questions that the officer will pick 10 questions from (remember that some of the answers, such as the name of the president, will change.
+This list will tell you where to find the current names).

 You are allowed to bring your lawyer if you have one.